michaelkpfeifer/michaelkpfeifer.github.io/_posts/2024-03-09-the-order-of-arguments-in-left-folds.markdown

 order (unless the language does not support named arguments, of course).

 Why aren't we writing these wrappers?
+I guess one of the reasons is that we would have to remember the argument names.
+Which may be even harder than remembering the argument order.

 # Introduction